ansible/community-docs/steering_committee_membership_guidelines.rst

 Chairperson
 ===========

-Tadej Borovšak is elected as the chairperson for the year 2021-2022.
+Tadej Borovšak has been elected as the chairperson for the year 2021-2022.

 The chairperson election will happen once a year around the time of Ansible Fest.
 In case when the current chairperson stepped down, the election happens immediately.